btafreshian/96bit-block-cipher/README.md

 The scripts emit human-readable summaries and/or CSV outputs suitable for further inspection in spreadsheets or plotting tools.

+## Interoperability Notes

+- Cube96 operates on 96-bit keys and blocks.
+All interfaces therefore expect exactly 24 hexadecimal characters per key or block with no `0x` prefix or separators.
+- Hexadecimal input is interpreted in big-endian byte order (the first two hex characters correspond to the most significant byte).
+Upper- and lowercase hex digits are accepted.
+- The CLI and provided vectors target the default `CUBE96_LAYOUT=zslice` configuration.
+Switching to the optional `rowmajor` layout preserves the ciphertexts but integrators who introduce additional compile-time changes should regenerate vectors to capture their configuration.

 ## Project Layout